rails/rails/guides/source/caching_with_rails.md

 ### ActiveSupport::Cache::MemoryStore

 This cache store keeps entries in memory in the same Ruby process.
-The cache store has a bounded size specified by the `:size` options to the initializer (default is 32Mb).
+The cache store has a bounded size specified by the `:size` option to the initializer (default is 32Mb).
 When the cache exceeds the allotted size, a cleanup will occur and the least recently used entries will be removed.

 ```ruby
 config.cache_store = :memory_store, { size: 64.megabytes }